| FUNGAL INFECTION OF THE NAILS (ONYCHOMYCOSIS) Fungal

 especially after exercising.
 If possible alternate between wearing

 open-toe and closed-toe shoes.
+TREATMENT FOR ONYCHOMYCOSIS?
+There

 are several over the counter medications available for fungal infections.